 Equipment is carried at historical cost less accumulated depreciation and any impairment losses.
-Depreciation is provided using the straight-line method and is calculated over the estimated useful life of the assets, which has been estimated as seven years for nanotechnology equipment and three years for roof coating equipment.
+Depreciation is provided using the straight-line method and is calculated over the estimated useful life of the assets, which has been estimated as seven years for nanotechnology equipment, three years for roof coating equipment, lease term (ten years) for right of use assets.